AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-salary-intro.1.md

-## What salary will you offer for the role?
+## What is the salary your worker will be offered?

-This question is asked because many visas have a minimum salary which you have to be able to pay.
+The salary offered must meet the minimum wage requirements for skilled workers.